mojtabah/python_mistakes/README.md

 # python_mistakes
-all the sample python scripts for talking about top 7 mistakes developers make when using python for big data analysis
+Top 7 mistakes developers make when using python for big data analysis All the sample python scripts and examples will be stored in this repositary.

 1- pandas vs ..
 2- profiling with line_profiler